 We currently do not plan to declare dividends on shares of our common stock in the foreseeable future.
-In addition, the terms of our revolving credit facility restrict our ability to pay dividends.
+In addition, our term loan agreement restricts our ability to pay dividends.
 Consequently, an investor's only opportunity to achieve a return on its investment in our company will be if the market price of our common stock appreciates and the investor sells its shares at a profit.